<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 Assumptions

-• You have a group already created within Okta that you would like to trigger a certification when a user is added to the group.
+• A group is already created within Okta can be used to trigger a certification when a user is added to the group.

-• Users that exist in your Okta tenant have the managerId profile field populated with a username of their manager or some other user that will be acting as an approval for Governance related approvals.
+• Users who exist in the Okta tenant have the managerId profile field populated with a username of their manager or some other user who will be acting as an approver for Governance-related approvals.

 • All steps in the example workflow are depicted to show a basic workflow for testing in a non-production environment.
-Additional steps based on each customer's standards should be taken into account before using in production.
+Additional steps, tailored to each customer's standards, should be taken before use in production.

 Solution

-1. Visit https://developer.okta.com/docs/api/iga/ to locate the API documentation for Identity Governance.
+1. Visit the Okta Identity Governance API page to find the API documentation.
 Locate the API reference for Campaigns.
-Please refer to this document, Guide on using the Okta Identity Governance APIs, for more information on how to use the API.
+Please refer to the Guide on using the Okta Identity Governance APIs documentation for more information on using the API.

-2. Log into Okta as a Super Admin and click on the Okta Workflow console to get started.
+2. Log in to Okta as a Super Admin and navigate to Workflow > Workflows console to get started.

 3. Create a new flow and name your flow by clicking the pencil next to Unnamed.
 Select to save all data that passed through the flow and save.